 - Failure of the donor cornea to function normally

-- Rejection of the donor cornea by your body
+- Rejection of the donor cornea by you’re body

 - Cataract, Glaucoma